Learn how to make and keep friends and romantic relationships.

 Step 02

-Enrolment Paperwork and Payment
+Enrolment Paperwork and Deposit Payment

-• A payment plan is available for non-NDIS participants.
+• An interest-free payment plan is available.

-• Upon receipt of your completed enrolment paperwork and payment, your young adult’s spot in the program is confirmed.
+• Upon receipt of your completed enrolment paperwork and deposit payment, your young adult’s spot in the program is confirmed.

 • Before the first session, you and your young adult will receive a welcome email including all the zoom links and materials.